bateshot/rebase_demo/README.md

 A "playground" for rebase training.

-Will contain four lines and a 3 line footer.
+Will contain four lines and a many line footer.

 Adding the first line.